-The left-hand pages are an English gloss and grammar dictionary that provides hints and elucidates unclear parts, but doesn’t give too much away.
+The left-hand pages are an English glossary and grammar dictionary that provides hints and elucidates unclear parts, but doesn’t give too much away.
 Sentence by sentence, every bit of grammar that isn’t completely rudimentary gets explained.

 If you have difficulty moving on during a later stage or need a bit more practice, then come back to these for a boost!
 Really, these books are your best friends.

-These philosophical books follow the stories of Kino as she rides her motorcycle through foreign countries.
+These philosophical books follow the stories of Kino as she rides her motorcycle through fictional foreign countries.
 Each story can give you insights about life and might change how you see the world.

-If horror is more your style then you might enjoy Zoo by Otsuichi.
-Actually, even if you’re not a horror fan, the genre is a great one for beginners: Scary stories can be appreciated as scary even if the language used isn’t very complex.
+If horror is more your style, then you might enjoy “Zoo 1” by Otsuichi.
+Actually, even if you’re not a horror fan, the genre is a great one for beginners.
+After all, scary stories are still frightening even if the language used isn’t very complex.

 If you’re reading something for the purpose of a spook or twist, then Otsuichi is your man—and he just happens to be great for finding your feet in Japanese.

 This is also by Otsuichi, the horror author I just introduced.
 If you didn’t read him last time because you don’t like horror, the stories in this compilation should be more appetizing to you.
-They’re more bizarre than scary and many of them pull right on the heartstrings.
+They’re more bizarre than scary, and many of them pull right on the heartstrings.

 This is a solid second read, especially if you began with “Zoo.”
-The stories are written in a similar language but they’re notably longer.
+The stories are written in a similar language, but they’re notably longer.

-暗黒童話（ あんこくどうわ ）— “Black Fairy Tale” by Otsuichi
+11. 暗黒童話（ あんこくどうわ ）— “Black Fairy Tale” by Otsuichi

-Since I’ve already suggested two books by Otsuichi, sharing a full-length story of his seems like a logical thing to do.
-Reading a lot of one author means you get used to their style of writing; the words on the page might be different but they’re likely being used in similar ways to the author’s other works.
+After all, reading a lot of one author means you get used to their style of writing.
+The words on the page might be different, but they’re likely being used in similar ways to the author’s other works.

 This is a two-part story.
 What sort of connection could there be between a talking crow who steals people’s eyes and the missing girl who’s sought by a boy elsewhere in Japan?

-キッチン（ きっちん ）— “Kitchen” by Banana Yoshimoto
+12. キッチン（ きっちん ）— “Kitchen” by Banana Yoshimoto

 This operates at a completely different pace and deals with the lessons a girl named Mikage (who holds a striking affection for kitchens) learns about love and life.
 Full of quirky characters and lots of growth, this story deals with the concepts of identity, family and death.